 Why it Works

-The combination of tender lentils and flavorful ham, plus extra veggies, and a rich, tomato-y broth is absolutely wonderful, and so dang satisfying.
+- It’s healthy, hearty and delicious.
+The combination of tender lentils and flavorful ham, plus extra veggies with tomatoes is absolutely wonderful and so satisfying.

-Meals like this will totally transform your leftovers into something special without the need for any fancy or expensive ingredients (like my leftover Ham & Cheese Frittata or leftover Chicken & Rice Soup!)
+- Easy to adapt and versatile.
+Meals like this will totally transform your leftovers into something special, without the need for any fancy or expensive ingredients.

-A good dutch oven is one of the low key heroes of my kitchen.
-It gives you flexibility to saute, sear, and simmer, AND you can go from stovetop to oven, with completely even heat.
+A good Dutch oven is one of the low key heroes of my kitchen.
+It provides the flexibility to sauté, sear, and simmer, and you can go from stovetop to oven, with completely even heat.

 You don’t need to spend an arm and a leg on one either!
-I have two beloved dutch ovens that both work beautifully – one is more budget-friendly and the other is a bit higher end, but I use them both equally for family favorites like pork and sauerkraut and beef stew.
+I have two beloved Dutch ovens that both work beautifully.
+One is more budget-friendly and the other is a bit higher end, but I use them both equally to make dinners like pork and sauerkraut and beef stew.

 - Cooked ham.
 I always use leftover spiral ham, but any kind of cooked ham or ham steak will work wonderfully in the soup.
 Ham tends to vary in terms of how salty it tastes, so I like to wait until the soup is cooked to take a taste, and then add salt to taste.